-- Develop academic knowledge and a critical understanding of the conceptual frameworks upon which the study of Marketing is based. - Provide you with a comprehensive profile of skills to enable you to gain relevant employment or pursue postgraduate study. - Equip you with an array of personal and professional skills to enable you to operate effectively in a variety of work contexts. - Give you opportunities to hone your employability skills through work and worklike experiences embedded within the course. - Develop your self-confidence and ability you to take responsibility for your own personal development and the skills you need to develop to support your personal and career aspirations. - Encourage you to adopt an independent and reflective approach to learning. - Prepare you for interacting professionally in a multi-cultural context. - Develop your transferable skills (including, but not limited to, verbal and written communication, presenting, working with others, researching, problem identification, analysis, creative thinking and business IT skills). - To develop analytical and research skills relevant to a range of careers and professions.
+- Develop academic knowledge and a critical understanding of the conceptual frameworks upon which the study of Marketing is based. - Provide you with a comprehensive profile of skills to enable you to gain relevant employment or pursue postgraduate study. - Equip you with an array of personal and professional skills to enable you to operate effectively in a variety of work contexts. - Give you opportunities to hone your employability skills through work and worklike experiences embedded within the course. - Develop your self-confidence and ability you to take responsibility for your own personal development and the skills you need to develop to support your personal and career aspirations. - Encourage you to adopt an independent and reflective approach to learning. - Prepare you for interacting professionally in a multi-cultural context. - Develop your transferable skills (including, but not limited to, verbal and written communication, presenting, working with others, researching, problem identification, analysis, creative thinking and business IT skills). - To develop analytical and research skills relevant to a range of careers and professions. - To enrich your commitment to lifelong learning.

-To enrich your commitment to lifelong learning.
-7. Course outcomes Course outcomes describe what you should know and be able to do by the end of your course if you take advantage of the opportunities for learning that we provide.
-Knowledge and understanding By the end of the course you should be able to: K1 Demonstrate a critical understanding of theory and practice within the field of Marketing K2 Apply Marketing theory to practice within organisational settings K3 Assimilate and critically evaluate key themes and concepts within the literature relevant to the field K4 Demonstrate an awareness of ethical and sustainability issues within the field of Marketing K5 Demonstrate an awareness of wider social and management issues and cultural diversity within a global context K6 Demonstrate an understanding of the fundamentals of work, theory and practice in a broader business and management context Skills, qualities and attributes By the end of the course you should be able to: By the end of the course you should be able to: By the end of the course you should be able to: S1 Demonstrate cognitive skills of critical thinking, analysis and synthesis S2 Critically evaluate arguments, assumptions, concepts and data (that may be incomplete) to make judgements and frame appropriate questions to achieve By the end of the course you should be able to: S1 Demonstrate cognitive skills of critical thinking, analysis and synthesis S2 Critically evaluate arguments, assumptions, concepts and data (that may be incomplete) to make judgements and frame appropriate questions to achieve solutions to business problems S3 Exhibit information literacy including searching, retrieving and critically evaluating By the end of the course you should be able to: S1 Demonstrate cognitive skills of critical thinking, analysis and synthesis S2 Critically evaluate arguments, assumptions, concepts and data (that may be incomplete) to make judgements and frame appropriate questions to achieve solutions to business problems S3 Exhibit information literacy including searching, retrieving and critically evaluating information from a range of appropriate resources S4 Display commercial awareness, adaptability and understanding of contemporary By the end of the course you should be able to: S1 Demonstrate cognitive skills of critical thinking, analysis and synthesis S2 Critically evaluate arguments, assumptions, concepts and data (that may be incomplete) to make judgements and frame appropriate questions to achieve solutions to business problems S3 Exhibit information literacy including searching, retrieving and critically evaluating information from a range of appropriate resources S4 Display commercial awareness, adaptability and understanding of contemporary Practice S5 Demonstrate a range of professional and transferable skills such as effective
+7. Course outcomes

+Course outcomes describe what you should know and be able to do by the end of your course if you take advantage of the opportunities for learning that we provide.

+Knowledge and understanding

+By the end of the course you should be able to:

+- K1 Demonstrate a critical understanding of theory and practice within the field of Marketing - K2 Apply Marketing theory to practice within organisational settings - K3 Assimilate and critically evaluate key themes and concepts within the literature relevant to the field - K4 Demonstrate an awareness of ethical and sustainability issues within the field of Marketing - K5 Demonstrate an awareness of wider social and management issues and cultural diversity within a global context - K6 Demonstrate an understanding of the fundamentals of work, theory and practice in a broader business and management context

+Skills, qualities and attributes

+By the end of the course you should be able to:

+- S1 Demonstrate cognitive skills of critical thinking, analysis and synthesis - S2 Critically evaluate arguments, assumptions, concepts and data (that may be incomplete) to make judgements and frame appropriate questions to achieve solutions to business problems - S3 Exhibit information literacy including searching, retrieving and critically evaluating information from a range of appropriate resources - S4 Display commercial awareness, adaptability and understanding of contemporary Practice - S5 Demonstrate a range of professional and transferable skills such as effective communication, understanding of leadership and team working skills - S6 Demonstrate ability for self-managed learning and continuous professional development - S7 Apply appropriate techniques and strategies to suggest solutions to problems in areas of Marketing studied